icode100/portgen-io/portgen-io/README.md

-This is a portfolio generator made with vite and express in colaboration with [Mahathi Bodela]("https://github.com/mahathibodela") and [D S Harshita]("https://github.com/mahathibodela")
+This is a portfolio generator made with vite and express in colaboration with ["https://github.com/mahathibodela"](Mahathi Bodela) and [D S Harshita]("https://github.com/mahathibodela")